RESOURCES FOR HOME STUDY AND EVENT UPDATES

 based on teacher & space availability

 Adult volunteer teachers and aides are always needed.
-No class requested for this year, 2019-2020.

 C.L.O.W.
 CHILDRENS LITURGY OF THE WORD